 - Second-Act Careers by Nancy Collamer

 Two months after she started, they began paying her to be the networking and presentations coordinator.
-Collazo finds speakers and arranges presentations on topics such as living wills, voter registration and HIV/AIDS, and uses her mediation skills to keep the diverse group simpatico.
+Collazo finds speakers and arranges presentations on topics such as living wills, voter registration and HIV/AIDS, and she uses her mediation skills to keep the diverse group simpatico.
 "I love what I'm doing, and as long as I have my health and energy, I'll keep working," she says.

-Linda Rosso, 58, painter and marketing consultant
+Linda Rosso, painter and marketing consultant

-Rosso was a marketing and communications executive for a national public relations firm in San Francisco when the recession hit.
+Rosso was a marketing and communications executive for a national public relations firm in San Francisco when the Great Recession hit.
 "It was a good time to step off the path and look at what I really wanted to be doing," she says.
 While continuing to work in marketing, she took a painting course at a local college.
 When her oil landscapes began to sell, Rosso noticed that more accomplished artists were selling fewer paintings than she was.

 She drew up a plan to help other artists market their work.
 Rosso continues to consult with companies and artists.
 "I've found the perfect job because I get to do everything I love," she says.
-She now gets paid to use her marketing and promotion skills, helps artists sell their paintings, and paints three days a week herself.
+She now gets paid to use her marketing and promotion skills, helps artists sell their paintings and paints three days a week herself.
 She also has time to do volunteer work.
 Her new idea: Start an online marketing website to help artists sell their work, with a portion of the sales going to charity.
-"I think I can help them make a big difference in their careers," says Rosso.
+"I think I can help them make a big difference in their careers," Rosso says.

-Bob Groves, 66, teacher
+Bob Groves, teacher

-Dianne Aguilar, 55, part-time community connections coordinator
+Dianne Aguilar, part-time community connections coordinator